- Did you know the same OEE number can mean very different things?

 - Evaluating all three provides a bigger picture of how a factory floor is operating.

 In order to keep up with global competition and growing consumer demand, manufacturers must ensure their factory floor operates efficiently.
 In today’s industry, OEE is considered a foundation of peak industrial performance.
-But, there are very real concerns surrounding performance based solely on an OEE number.
+But, there are very real concerns about evaluating performance based solely on OEE.

 Is OEE a Flawed Manufacturing Metric?